11neeja/EcoVision/README.md

-# EcoVision - E-Waste Image Classification System
+# EcoVision - E-Waste Classification System

 A full-stack image classification platform that identifies types of electronic waste using Deep Learning (CNN), SVM, and Random Forest models.
 The system enables real-time image classification with model selection, live prediction, and result storage.